 In just the few months since the Federal Reserve began raising interest rates, many banks have, in turn, increased the APYs on consumer savings accounts.
 The national average currently still sits at 0.07%, but many online banks offer high-yield savings accounts with rates 10 times or more above that.

 And while a 1% yield isn’t the most lucrative return, it can help you maintain a bit of your money’s spending power within a safe, risk-free account — whether you’re looking for a place for your emergency fund or other short-term savings.

-Here’s a rundown of some of the best savings rates on the market today, plus a few details you should know before choosing an online savings account.
+Here’s a rundown of some of the best savings rates on the market today and details you should know before choosing an online savings account.

 Best Savings Account Rates